 3. During the registration procedure, AMF can retrieve the group subscription data from UDM, which contains the 5G VN group data (5G VN group service area, DNN, S-NSSAI).
 Then AMF should compare the LADN service area and the 5G VN group service area information, to check whether these two areas are the same or not, and generates the overlapped service area.
 The overlapped service area can be considered as the LADN service area for this UE.
 The overlapped service area will be sent to UE in registration accept message.

 4. UE has the information of LADN DNN and LADN service area (the one which the AMF send to the UE in step 3).
-UE can request the LADN DNN PDU session establishment, and AMF and SMF handle the PDU session establishment request as the LADN DNN PDU session.
+UE can request PDU session establishment for the LADN DNN, and AMF and SMF handle the PDU session establishment request as t PDU session for the LADN DNN.

 6.10.4 Impacts on services, entities and interfaces